casangi/casadocs/docs/tasks/task_sdintimaging.rst

 Development
    This page gives an overview of the code design and future development work that needs to be done.
-Detailed information on the algorithm can be found on the chapter page on "`Joint Single Dish and Interferometer Image
+Detailed information on the algorithm can be found on the chapter page on `Joint Single Dish and Interferometer Image
-   Reconstruction <../../notebooks/image_combination.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`__",
+   Reconstruction <../../notebooks/image_combination.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`__,
    while a description of the **sdintimaging** task and associated parameters can be found on the
    `sdintimaging <../../api/casatasks.rst>`__